BuoyantIO/service-mesh-academy/practical-multicluster/README.md

 SPDX-FileCopyrightText: 2024 Buoyant Inc.
 SPDX-License-Identifier: Apache-2.0

-SMA-Description: Using Linkerd in IPv6 and dualstack Kubernetes clusters -->
+SMA-Description: Practical Multicluster with Linkerd -->

-# Linkerd and IPv6
+# Practical Multicluster with Linkerd

 This is the documentation - and executable code! - for the Service Mesh Academy workshop about Linkerd and IPv6.
 The easiest way to use this file is